2003–04 Kilmarnock F.C. season

 The 2003–04 season was Kilmarnock's fifth consecutive season in the Scottish Premier League, having competed in it since its inauguration in 1998–99.
 Kilmarnock also competed in the Scottish Cup and the League Cup.

 Summary

 Season

 Kilmarnock finished tenth in the Scottish Premier League with 42 points.
 They reached the second round of the League Cup, losing to Brechin City and the fourth round of the Scottish Cup, losing to Rangers.

+The club would also make history with the Kilmarnock's academy squad winning the Scottish Youth Cup for the first time in their history, with a 1–0 win over Rangers at Rugby Park.